MHP 602: Uncovering the Past: Tools, Me

 Schedule Type: By Appointment, Lecture/Lab, On-Line

-Begun in 1933, the Historic American Building Survey (HABS) is the first federal preservation program established to document America's architectural heritage.
-In this course students learn the fundamentals of HABS documentation methods for the production of archival records of historic structures and places, utilizing the 4 x 5 large-format camera.
-Through field work and labs, students photograph, print, research and narrate comprehensive, technically proficient photographic essays that represent the salient aspects of historic structures, complexes and sites in accordance with HABS standards.
+In this course, students learn the fundamentals of the Historic American Building Survey (HABS) documentation methods for the production of archival records of historic structures and places.
+Through fieldwork and labs, students photograph, print, research, and narrate comprehensive, technically proficient photographic essays that represent the salient aspects of historic structures, complexes and sites, utilizing both large-format and digital cameras and Including photogrammetry and Light Detection and Ranging (LiDAR) technologies.

 Credits: 3